-However, if you buy the items at a duty free shop outside the US, they are in transparent containers and the shop has packaged the bottles in a tamper-evident, secure bag, you can keep them in your carry-on bag all the way to your US destination even if they are larger than 3.4 ounces (100 ml).
+However, if you buy the items at a duty free shop outside the US, they are in transparent containers and the shop has packaged the bottles in an official tamper-evident, secure bag, you can keep them in your carry-on bag all the way to your US destination even if they are larger than 3.4 ounces (100 ml).
 You must carry the receipt for this purchase with you on all legs of your flight, and the duty free items must have been purchased within the last 48 hours.
 The TSA changed this rule to permit use of secure, tamper-evident bags in August 2014.

 Where Should You Buy Your Duty Free Liquors and Perfumes?

 You will not be able to bring duty free liquors or perfumes in containers larger than 3.4 ounces / 100 milliliters through a TSA security screening checkpoint in the US, and similar conditions apply in many other countries, including Canada, Australia and the United Kingdom.
-Instead, first go through the security checkpoint, and buy duty free items once you are in the secure area of the airport.
+Instead, go through the security checkpoint, and then buy duty free items once you are in the secure area of the airport.
 Be sure the items are packaged in tamper-evident security bags before you leave the duty free shop.